Go With Your Gut: 4 Ways to Boost Your Immune System Through Digestion

 • Poultry

-• Legumes: Chickpeas, lentils, black beans, kidney beans
+• Legumes which contain Chickpeas, lentils, black beans, kidney beans

-• Nuts and seeds: Pumpkin seeds, cashews, hemp seeds
+• Nuts and seeds which contain Pumpkin seeds, cashews, hemp seeds

 • Whole eggs

-• Some vegetables: Mushrooms, kale, peas, asparagus, and beet greens
+• Some vegetables which include Mushrooms, kale, peas, asparagus, and beet greens

 Love on your liver and gallbladder.
-The liver and gallbladder are both important organs for the breakdown of food (especially fats), converting food into energy, and the elimination of waste.
-Utilizing digestive bitters prior to meals or consuming adequate amounts of magnesium-rich foods like almonds, and spinach can help support these organs in efficiently digesting and eliminating waste products.
+The liver and gallbladder are both essential organs for breaking down food (specifically fats), transferring food into energy, and removing waste.
+Applying digestive bitters before meals or eating a suitable quantity of magnesium-rich foods like almonds and spinach can assist these organs in expertly digesting and eliminating waste products.

 Eat adequate fiber.
-A diet high in fiber and variety helps to support the gut’s microbiota balance, feed the beneficial bacteria, and provides the cells with the essential nutrients they need to produce protective enzymes like lysozyme.
-Fiber rich foods include:
+A diet high in fiber and variety helps to support the gut’s microbiota balance, feed the beneficial bacteria, and provide the cells with the essential nutrients they need to produce protective enzymes like lysozyme.
+Fiber-rich foods include:

 • Broccoli